chaitan28/k8s_directory/COMPLETE_K8S.md

 1. kubelet:<br>
   It is responsible containers are running as defined in PodSpecs.<br>
 2. kubeproxy:<br>
     communication inside the cluster.
-Assigns Ip to the pods <br>
+Assigns IPs to the pods <br>
 3. container runtime <br>
    the softwate which responsible  for running container<br>